EdoardoCostantini/pcr-non-normal/README.md

     - Compute the true X matrix and added random normal noise with scaled variance to achieve the target cumulative proportion of explained variance.
     - Apply [NORTA](https://edoardocostantini.github.io/posts/series-sampling/norta.html) transformation to obtain multivariate distributions with known rank correlation structure and arbitrary target marginal distributions

-2. Generation of y, the variable to be predicted, as a linear combination of the true components with a target proportion of explained variance.
+2. Generation of y, the variable to be predicted, as a linear combination of either the true components or the NORTA-transformed observed items, with a target proportion of explained variance.
-3. Compute PCs.
+3. Computation of three (true number) PCs.
 4. Compute all outcome measures:

     - Out of sample Mean square prediction error (MSE)
-    - The angle between the first true and estimated PC
+    - Similarity (Tucker congruence) between the true and computed pc scores
-    - Tucker congruence pc scores matrices
     - Explained variance by the true number of PCs

-## Simulation study fixed factors
+### Simulation study fixed factors

 These parameters were kept constant in the simulation study:

-- **n**: sample size (500)
+- sample size (n = 500)
-- **K**: true number of principal components (3)
+- true number of principal components (q = 3)
-- **npcs**: number of principal components kept (3)
+- number of principal components computed (npcs = 3)

-## Simulation study experimental factors
+### Simulation study experimental factors

 The simulation study procedure is repeated for each of the conditions resulting by the crossing of the following experimental factors:

-- **Marginal distributions**: proportion of variables in X that are discretized (.33, .66, 1)

-  - Normal
-  - Beta
-  - Skewed-t
+- number of items per PC (J = (4, 150), which results in a total of 12 or 450 items)
-  - Mix of these
+- marginal distributions of the items (normal, beta, Skewed-t, random mix of these three)

-- **Explained PVE**: Proportion of variance explained by the Principal components (.5, .8, .9, .99)
+- Proportion of variance explained by the Principal components (PVE = (.5, .8, .9, .99))
-- **R2**: True explained variance by the PCs in $y$ (.3, .7, .9, .99)
+- True explained variance by the true predictors in y (R^2 = .3, .7, .9, .99)
-- **J**: Number of items per PC (4, 150), which results in different total numbers of predictors (12 and 450) to create a low and high-dimensional setting
-- **tp**: The set of variables (true predictors) is used to generate $y$ (PCs, items)
+- The set of variables (true predictors) used to generate y (\text{tp} = \text{(PCs, items)})
 ## How to replicate results

 ### Running the simulation on a PC / Mac